-An ongoing drought in Uganda that is expected to intensify poverty in rural areas can be addressed through international efforts.
-Young Leaders of Uganda is alarmed by this current situation and is positioned to not only distribute food aid but to also build the infrastructure that can help the country avoid such circumstances in the future.
+An ongoing drought in Uganda intensified poverty, especially in the rural areas, was partially addressed through our partnering with the international community.
+Young Leaders of Uganda distributed food aid but also helped to build the infrastructure required in Uganda in order to avoid such circumstances in the future.

 Short term food aid is desperately needed in order to avoid more than one million people from dying of starvation.
 Seeds are urgently needed as the rains have begun and planting needs to occur now.